RehabMadkhali/ArcadeGameClone/README.md

 This is a repository for Project 3 of the Udacity FEND course

 # Summary
-Frogger Arcade is a variation of the classic  arcade game.
+ Arcade is a variation of the classic  arcade game.

 ## Game Rules:
 - player should avoid the anime.